 Federal and state agencies set air quality standards for outdoor air.
-The purpose of these standards is to prevent air pollution from reaching levels that harm public health and welfare.
-When an area of a state does not meet a standard, the state must write a plan showing how it will clean up the air.
+The purpose of these standards is to prevent air pollution from reaching levels that hurt human health.
+When an area does not meet an air quality standard, the state must develop a plan to clean up the air.

-EPA sets standards for the entire country for air pollutants called criteria pollutants.
+EPA sets national standards for six air pollutants called "criteria air pollutants."
 These federal standards are called national ambient air quality standards (NAAQS).
-States monitor air quality in different areas to find out if the areas are meeting the NAAQS.
-The federal list of criteria pollutants are:
+States monitor air quality in different areas to find out if the areas are meeting the national air quality standards.
+The criteria air pollutants are:

-When EPA sets or revises a national standard, Washington uses air monitoring data to determine if air quality in the state meets the new or revised standard.
-Based on this data, Washington can make recommendations to EPA about how to designate areas of the state.
-EPA will make the final decision about how to designate each area.
+When EPA sets or revises a national standard, Washington uses air monitoring and other air quality data to determine if air quality meets the new or revised standard.
+Based on this data, Washington recommends to EPA how areas of the state should be classified or designated.
+EPA sets each area's designation.
 Possible designations are:

-The Federal Clean Air Act requires states to develop plans for protecting and maintaining air quality in all areas of the state.
-It also requires states to develop specific plans for bringing nonattainment areas back into attainment.
-The plans are called State Implementation Plans (SIPs).
-Learn more about SIPs and see SIP documents.
+The federal Clean Air Act requires states to develop plans to protect and maintain air quality in the state.
+It also requires states to develop specific plans to bring areas not meeting standards (nonattainment) back into attainment.
+These plans are called State Implementation Plans (SIPs).

 Privacy Notice | Site Info | Accessibility | Contact the web team |